FaurinFox/Cleverbot/README.md

 # Cleverbot

-In order to use this package, you must obtain a Cleverbot API key [here](https://cleverbot.com/api).
+In order to use this package, you need to first obtain a Cleverbot API key [here](https://cleverbot.com/api).

 ### Installation